 - Always turn off the engine when refueling. - Do not refuel right after the engine has been running and is still very hot. - Do not spill gasoline on the engine or exhaust pipe/muffler when refueling.
 Never refuel while smoking, or in the vicinity of sparks, open flames, or other sources of ignition such as the pilot lights of water heaters and clothes dryers.
-Gasoline can catch fire and you could be burned. - When transporting the ATV in another vehi-
+Gasoline can catch fire and you could be burned. - When transporting the ATV in another vehicle, be sure it is kept upright and that the fuel cock is in the "OFF" position.
+Otherwise, fuel may leak out of the carburetor or fuel tank.

-- cle, be sure it is kept upright.
-Otherwise, fuel may leak out of the fuel tank. - Gasoline is poisonous.
+Gasoline is poisonous.
 If you should swallow some gasoline or inhale a lot of gasoline vapor, or get some gasoline in your eyes, seek medical help immediately.
 If gasoline spills on your skin, wash with soap and water.
 If gasoline spills on your clothing, change your clothes.